inog/IncreaseSalaryCalculator/README.md

 A simple Android App to calculate the salary increase based on the current salary and the percentage of increase.

 ## Features
-- [ ] save the current salary and the percentage of increase to remember it for the next time
+- [x] save the current salary and the percentage of increase to remember it for the next time
+- [x] use BigDecimal to avoid floating point issues
+- [ ] format the result to show decimal separator and the thousand separator
+- [ ] format the input fields to show the thousand separator
+- [ ] format currency symbol based on the locale

 #### Playing with Kotlin and Jetpack Compose.